peterhinch/micropython-epaper/README.md

 # Legalities

-This software is based on C code released under the Apache licence.
+The EPD and Flash driver code is based on C code released under the Apache licence.
 Accordingly I have released this code under the same licence and included the original copyright headers in the source.
 If the copyright owner has any issues with this I will be happy to accommodate any requests for changes.

 # References